-With a sleek new aesthetic, a trickled down drive unit and battery package as well as a host of included accessories, ahead of a full review in the coming weeks, join us as we take you through what to know about the all-new Turbo Vado SL.
+With a sleek new aesthetic, a trickled down drive unit and battery package as well as a host of included accessories, join us as we take you through what to know about the all-new Turbo Vado SL.

 1. So Light You'll Forget It's Electric.

 As is the case with other bikes to wear the SL moniker in the Turbo line-up the Vado SL is positioned as a lightweight commuting option.
 Specialized claims they wanted a bike that's light enough to carry, yet still powerful enough to assist you over the hills and up to its 25kph speed limit.
 All told, Specialized claims that Vado SL tips the scales 40% (or around 4-5kg) lighter than the average commuter e-bike.

 Both Turbo Vado SL models utilise the same 320Wh internal battery.
 However, all models are compatible with the same 160Wh range extender battery kit as the Turbo Creo SL and Turbo Levo SL.
 Specialized claims that riders should expect up to 130km of riding in ECO mode, with the range extender kit expected to increase range by an additional 65km.